sekika/swrcfit/README.md

 ## Running the program

    The programs (`swrc.m` and `bimodal.m`) and data (`swrc.txt`) should be placed in the same directory (folder).
 In that directory, `swrc.m` should be typed to run the fitting of unimodal (BC, VG, and LN) models, and `bimodal.m` should be typed to run the fitting of the DB and BL models.
 In the UNIX system `./swrc.m` and `./bimodal.m` is preferred, and the executable file mode should be set.
 The result is shown in the standard output as follows.
+Sample result obtained from sample data is included as `result.txt` in the package.

 ```
 === BC model ===